MCT-master/mct-master.github.io/_posts/2019-02-11-SpaghettiPlayer.md

 ## Research Journal, Mini Project, day 2

  I quickly found out what was the problem with the volume control from yesterday.
-I used "in" and "else" to fix this problem:
+I used "if" and "else" to fix this problem:

 ```
   };